 Cap in hand.

 This land had always fiercely longed for independence, and it seemed almost a little perverse that the Royal Yacht Britannia was anchored at its port – a modern reminder that Scotland continued to be very much part of the United Kingdom and the Crown.
 I also saw signs of a new Scotland.
 Peppered among the typical shops with yarn, woollies, and such, were a Chinese supermarket, a Pakistani restaurant, and a Nigerian cafe.
 As I got closer to the water, the streets became narrower, and some were cobbled with no sidewalks.
-I drew close to the water and walked along it to the port, listening to “Sunshine on Leith” and hearing their proclaimed love for both their land and the nameless object of their affection.
+I drew close to the water and walked along it to the port, listening to “Sunshine on Leith” a beautiful ballad proclaiming their shared love for both their land and the nameless object of their affection.

 Lunch was at Fisher’s, a pub-like seafood spot near the water.
 I sat at the bar and enjoyed a crisp, bracingly cold white wine and the catch of the day.
 I chatted with the bartender, a young bloke who grew up in Glasgow but came to Edinburgh a few years ago to distance himself from the hectic pace of the city.
 As a native New Yorker who moved to San Francisco more than 10 years ago, I understood this.